mahekkothari/tcf7l2-eqtl-prediction/README.md

 ## Project Overview

 This project develops a Convolutional Neural Network (CNN) to predict whether genetic variants have a regulatory impact on gene expression.
-Using data from the GTEx Portal, we classify variants as expression Quantitative Trait Loci (eQTLs) or non-regulatory variants based solely on DNA sequence features.
+Using data from the GTEx Portal, we classify variants as expression Quantitative Trait Loci (eQTLs) or non-regulatory variants based on DNA sequence features.
+Specifically using the TCF7L2 gene, which is linked to Type 2 diabetes.

 ## Dataset